A Score that Really Matters: The Credit Score

-Before they decide on the terms of your loan, lenders want to find out two things about you: whether you can repay the loan, and if you will pay it back.
-To assess your ability to repay, they look at your debt-to-income ratio.
-To calculate your willingness to pay back the loan, they look at your credit score.
+Before lenders decide to lend you money, they must know that you are willing and able to repay that mortgage.
+To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
+To calculate your willingness to pay back the mortgage loan, they consult your credit score.

-Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
-We've written more about FICO here.
+Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
+We've written a lot more on FICO here.

-Credit scores only consider the information in your credit profile.
-They don't consider income or personal characteristics.
+Credit scores only assess the information in your credit reports.
+They do not take into account your income, savings, amount of down payment, or demographic factors like gender, race, national origin or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was developed as a way to take into account only what was relevant to a borrower's likelihood to pay back the lender.
+"Profiling" was as dirty a word when these scores were invented as it is in the present day.
+Credit scoring was envisioned as a way to take into account only what was relevant to a borrower's likelihood to repay the lender.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score comes from the good and the bad of your credit history.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score comes from the good and the bad of your credit report.
+Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your credit to build a score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They should spend a little time building credit history before they apply for a loan.
+To get a credit score, borrowers must have an active credit account with at least six months of payment history.
+This payment history ensures that there is sufficient information in your credit to assign a score.
+Some people don't have a long enough credit history to get a credit score.
+They should build up a credit history before they apply for a loan.

 At U.S.A.
 Lending, Inc., we answer questions about Credit reports every day.
 Call us: 305-967-7200.